NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Background and Motivation

 \subsection{Tiered Memory Management}

-Given the disparities in latency, bandwidth and capacity of different memory types, memory tiering techniques have been proposed to maximize system performance.
+In a system with heterogeneous types of memories, memory tiering techniques are usually adopted to maximize system performance.
 Memory tiering fundamentally hinges on the data locality of workloads and strategically places the frequently accessed ``hot" pages, which are performance critical, in faster memory tiers.
 The iterative memory tiering process typically unfolds in three key stages:

 \begin{itemize}[leftmargin=1em] \item \emph{Memory-Access Profiling}.
 The system first gathers page access statistics via specific memory profiling techniques. \item \emph{Page Classification}.
-Profiled pages are then classified as either ``hot" or ``cold" based on their access frequency. \item \emph{Page Migration.} The hot pages identified in slow memory tiers are migrated to fast tiers, a process termed as \emph{Promotion}.
-Conversely, the ``cold" pages are relocated to slower memory tiers, a process known as \emph{Demotion}. \end{itemize}
+Profiled pages are then classified as either ``hot" or ``cold" based on their access frequency. \item \emph{Page Migration.} A process, termed as \emph{Promotion}, migrates the hot pages identified in slow memory tiers to fast tiers.
+Conversely, a process, known as \emph{Demotion}, relocates the cold pages to slower memory tiers. \end{itemize}

 Among the three steps, memory-access profiling plays a fundamental role~\cite{damon,choi2021dancing, ren2023rethinking, raybuck2021hemem, sha2023vtmm}.
 A high-resolution and low-overhead memory profiling method is critical for promptly identifying performance-critical ``hot" pages.
 Since physical memory accesses are not visible to the operating system, several special profiling techniques have been proposed, which are analysed as follows.